Kan-E/RNAseqChef/README.md

 # Local installation
 ## Method 1 (Docker is required)
 - Download Docker
-- Run the following commands once
+- Run the following commands once to get the docker image of RNAseqChef
 ```
 docker pull kanetoh1030/shiny-rnaseqchef
 ```